Konstantin Sokolov

 It was a profound moment.
 As he explored its functions, Konstantin was fascinated by the potential offered by the growing field of computer science but despaired at the Soviet Union’s failure to embrace such innovation.

-His disenchantment with the Soviet regime was also influenced by the experience of his grandmother, a veterinarian who had been sent to a gulag in the early 1950s during Stalin’s repression of Jews and members of the intelligentsia.
+His disenchantment with the Soviet regime was also influenced by the experience of his grandmother, a veterinarian who had been sent to a Gulag in the early 1950s during Stalin’s Oppression of intellectuals and members of the educated elite.

 Aware of her son’s precocious ability, Konstantin’s mother dipped into her meagre earnings to hire language tutors so that her son would be fluent in English.
 From the age of 15, Konstantin would supplement his family’s income by working as a translator and software developer.